The Glory of Groove

 “Ugh!”
 Bruno cried out.
 “What’s that green stuff?
 You’ll ruin my masterpiece.”

 “Stop, you fool,” Seung Gong said affectionately.
-“Yellow pepper is a most delicate, fragrant vegetable.
+“Green pepper is a most delicate, fragrant vegetable.
 It will barely taste at all.”

 Sidney watched Seung Gong carefully cut a pepper into thin, circular cross-sectional slices, starting from one side of the pepper and working inward toward the stem, the place where the cross-section was Q-shaped.
 Then he cut away the stem and seeds, turning the Q into a U. It occurred to her that she had never seen a word with a Q but no U. It’s intriguing, she mused, how the letter Q is big and round and complete-looking, yet dependent on the letter U, which is hollow and empty, yet manages perfectly well without Q. She liked how Q and U combine to create an emergent sound that transcended the sounds of other letters.